mulesoft/pdk-custom-policy-examples/crypto/README.md

 Test the policy using either integration testing or the policy playground.

-To find the prereqs for using the either environment and to learn more about either environment, see:
+To find the prereqs for using either environment and to learn more about either environment, see:

 * [Writing Integration Tests](https://docs.mulesoft.com/pdk/latest/policies-pdk-integration-tests).
 * [Debug Policies With the PDK Playground](https://docs.mulesoft.com/pdk/latest/policies-pdk-debug-local).